CoderOrtiz/ejs-todo_list/README.md

 10. Lastly, I learned about Node Modules and Exporting Files within Functions to other files.
 An Example of this can be seen in the App.JS File and the Date.JS Files

+### Update:
+This Project is now live on Heroku! 👉🏽 https://coderortiz-todo-list-app.herokuapp.com

+Feel free to Create your own Unique ToDo List by following this example, simply add the following "https://coderortiz-todo-list-app.herokuapp.com/Manager dutys" (EX. ...herokuapp.com/work).

 ## How I Did and my Final Thoughts:

 Overall I think I did well and learned a fair amount about how to utilize EJS.
 I have a better understanding of how to write APIs and how an API works.